Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 Customers are continually being bombarded with marketing messages throughout their day, and the companies that stand out are the ones that deliver tailored experiences.
 By orchestrating each step of the customer journey to fit a shopper’s unique needs, brands can create a customer experience that differentiates them from competitors.
 It’s the best way to improve customer relationship metrics across the board, from brand recognition to customer loyalty.

-Here are the three main steps you need to take if you want to orchestrate a great customer experience.
+Here are the 5 essential steps you need to take to successfully orchestrate exceptional customer experiences in 2025.

-And there are a lot of sources, types, and data sets you need to tap into to get the data you need, including:
+And there are a lot of sources, types, and data sets to tap into to get the data you need, including:

 • Events: behavioral data from a user’s actions in a session on a website, in an app, or on a mobile browser.